1. Setting up as a counsellor

 Getting in control

-Other ways a client can conquer stress
+Other ways a client can reduce stress

 Symptoms of depression